 K. New recreational facilities shall comply with the water quality regulations in this Program, which include on-site stormwater control measures.

-L. Commercial recreational development shall be consistent with the provisions for commercial development in chapter 7.
+L. Commercial recreational development shall be consistent with the provisions for commercial development in Section 7.

 Residential

 Policies

 A. Plan and construct residential development to minimize adverse environmental and visual impacts and to assure no net loss of ecological functions.